libs-factory/riso-spec-kit/templates/commands/constitution-upgrade.md

 You are upgrading the project constitution to use the tiered RisoTech structure or migrating between constitution formats.
 This command transforms a flat constitution into a structured, tiered one with CORE, HIGH-PRIORITY, and FLEXIBLE rules.

+## MANDATORY COMPLIANCE REQUIREMENTS

+**ABSOLUTE PROCESS ADHERENCE**: Do NOT assume or independently decide to change the process.
+All steps in "execution flow" below must be executed completely and in the exact order specified.

+**MANDATORY TODO LIST**: Before starting execution, AI MUST create a TODO list based on the items in "execution flow" to ensure no step is missed.

 Follow this execution flow:

 ### 1. Assess Current Constitution